Email API comparison

 Mailgun was founded in 2010 and acquired by Sinch in September 2021.
 It remains a capable email platform, but its form-encoded API, noisy shared IP pools, lack of idempotency keys, unclear email events, and expensive pricing at scale push developers toward modern alternatives.
 Nuntly is built from the ground up with fast API latency, unified deep-stack observability, and EU data hosting by default.

-• Nuntly adds fast API latency, unified deep-stack observability, idempotent requests, and EU data hosting by default
+• Nuntly adds fast API latency, a modern JSON API, unified deep-stack observability, idempotent requests, and EU data hosting by default

 Key advantages